filamentgroup/tablesaw/README.md

 ## [Tests](http://filamentgroup.github.io/tablesaw/test/tablesaw.html)

+## Browser Support

+All major browsers (evergreens are not listed, but supported).
+Notably this project cuts the mustard for A-grade support with:

+* Internet Explorer 9+
+* Android Browser 2.3+
+* Blackberry OS 6+

+Other legacy browsers and Opera Mini receive unenhanced table markup.

 ## Building the Project Locally

 Run `npm install` to install dependencies and then `grunt` to build the project files into the `dist` folder.